Dance

 Program

-On Hold (2011, 2018, 2019)
+(2011, 2018, 2019) On Hold

 The Greenhouse Program promotes artistic growth in emerging Chicago dancemakers with financial support for the research or development of new work .
 Dancemakers are awarded $4,000 to support their creative process over the course of three months.
 To apply, an emerging dancemaker must have the committed involvement of a mentor.
 An additional $1,000 is awarded to the mentor.